Skip to content

 SIPI_HOSTNAME --hostname localhost Public hostname

-SIPI_KEEPALIVE --keepalive 5 Keep-alive timeout (seconds)
+SIPI_KEEPALIVE --keepalive 5 Keep-alive timeout (seconds, now enforced server-side)

-SIPI_NTHREADS --nthreads CPU cores Worker threads
+SIPI_NTHREADS --nthreads 0 (auto) Worker threads (0 = auto-detect, container-aware)

 SIPI_MAXPOSTSIZE --maxpost 300M Max POST size